Entelodontidae: Diet

-In many entelodonts, the canine teeth acquire rounded wear surfaces at their tips, indicating regular use on hard material such as bones.
+In many entelodonts, the canine teeth acquire rounded wear surfaces at their tips, indicating regular use on hard material, such as bones.
 Similar patterns of canine wear are observed in modern cats, which rely on strong bites administered through their canine teeth when killing prey.
-In some species the bases of the canines are scoured by smooth grooves, a trait consistent with abrasions from sediment-covered plant material such as roots.
-These grooves instead could have been produced by stripping long, fibrous vegetation, such as water-rich grape vines.
-Daeodon is known to have had a distinctive type of "piecrust" tooth wear at the tips of the premolars, with a flat dentine surface surrounded by chipped enamel.
-This has also been observed in living hyenas.
+In some species, the bases of the canines are scoured by smooth grooves, a trait consistent with abrasions from sediment-covered plant material, such as roots.
+Alternatively, these grooves could have been produced by stripping long, fibrous vegetation, such as water-rich grape vines.
+Daeodon teeth had a distinctive type of "piecrust" tooth wear at the tips of the premolars, with a flat dentine surface surrounded by chipped enamel.
+This type of wear is associated with cracking bones for marrow, as seen in living spotted hyenas.
 Few contemporary mammals approached entelodonts in the extent of adaptations consistent with scavenging.
 Fossils with large scrapes and puncture marks are found throughout entelodont-bearing sites in the American Great Plains, including a skull of Merycoidodon with an embedded incisor of the entelodont Archaeotherium.

-Entelodonts may have engaged in active predation, though the extent of this behavior is debated.
+Some entelodonts may have engaged in active predation, though the extent of this behavior is debated.
 Several species of modern pigs occasionally engage in predation, and even traditional herbivores like camels show dental wear consistent with scavenging.
-If they did engage in predation, entelodonts would not have been alone: many other contemporary mammals filled apex predator niches, including cat-like saber-toothed nimravids, amphicyonids ("bear-dogs"), and hyaenodontid creodonts.
-One of the most apparent examples of circumstantial evidence for predation is a fossil found in the White River Formation of Wyoming, representing a cache of partial skeletons and other remains of the early camelid Poebrotherium.
+Entelodonts occur in some well-preserved sites that allow reconstruction of fossil ecosystems.
+In the White River formation, many mammals filled large-predator niches, including cat-like saber-toothed nimravids, amphicyonids ("bear-dogs"), borophagine dogs, and hyaenodontid creodonts.
+The number and variety of large specialized hypercarnivores in the environment suggests the enteledonts found there (Archeotherium and later, Daeodon) would not have been major predators.
+However, one example of circumstantial evidence for predation is a fossil find in the White River Formation of Wyoming, representing a cache of partial skeletons and other remains of the early camelid Poebrotherium.
 The carcasses were covered with large punctures on the skull, neck, and the transition from the thoracic to lumbar vertebrae, which have been attributed to predation and scavenging by Archaeotherium.
 Entelodon's tooth microwear showed no overlap with the modern brown bear (Ursus arctos), and it probably did not actively hunt large mammals as part of its normal diet.